Rūta Meilutytė

+Early and personal life

 Meilutytė was born in Kaunas, Lithuania, on 19 March 1997, the daughter of Saulius Meilutis and Ingrida Meilutienė.
 Meilutytė has two older brothers, Margiris (age 26 as of 2018), who is a law student, and Mindaugas (age 30 as of 2018).
 Meilutytė began swimming at the age of seven.
 Although not particularly tall, she has had size 43 feet (EU) since she was 13 years old.
 Meilutytė went to Kaunas "Milikoniai" middle-school from ages 6–13.

+In 2025, she told the BBC's Panorama that she had been bullied "left broken" by her former coach, Jon Rudd, and that his "toxic training environment and controlling food culture" had contributed to Meilutytė developing depression and an eating disorder.

 Career

 Early career

-In 2011, she broke her first Lithuanian swimming record in the women's 50m and 100m breaststroke.
+In 2011, she broke her first Lithuanian swimming record in the women's 50m and 100 meters breaststroke.